 Introduction

-Drywall, also known as gypsum board or plasterboard, is commonly used in construction due to its versatility, easy installation, and most importantly, its role in fire safety.
-Understanding how drywall works in a fire is crucial for ensuring the safety of buildings and the people inside them.
+Drywall, often called gypsum board or plasterboard, is a key player in the construction world.
+It’s popular because it’s easy to install and, most importantly, it helps with fire safety.
+Understanding how drywall works during a fire is crucial for protecting both buildings and the people inside them.

 The Importance of Drywall in Fire Safety

-While drywall is an effective fire barrier, it’s important to know that it has some limitations.
-By understanding when and how drywall can contribute to fire safety, we can make better decisions when designing and renovating buildings.
+Even though drywall is a strong fire barrier, it’s important to know its limits.
+By understanding when drywall is effective for fire safety, we can make better choices when designing or renovating buildings.

 What Drywall is Made Of and How It’s Used

-• Gypsum Core: Drywall contains gypsum, a mineral that doesn’t burn and naturally resists fire.
+- Gypsum Core: The main part of drywall is gypsum, a non-combustible mineral that naturally resists fire.

-• Additives: Some types of drywall may include additives like glass fibers and vermiculite to enhance their fire resistance.
+- Additives: Some types of drywall may have additives like glass fibers and vermiculite to improve their fire-resistant properties.

-Drywall is used in various settings such as homes, offices, and factories for different purposes:
+Drywall is used in many places, including homes, offices, and factories, serving various purposes:

 Why We Need to Address Fire Safety with Drywall